 - Personal contact details, such as your name, title, address and contact details, including email address and telephone number;

-- details of your bank account, tax status and national insurance number;
+- details of your bank account and tax status if you are a donor;

 - information about medical or health conditions, including whether or not you have a disability for which the Charity needs to make reasonable adjustments;

-In some cases, the Charity collects personal data about you from third parties, such as references supplied by former employers.
+In some cases, the Charity collects personal data about you from third parties, such as health professionals who may refer on your behalf. .

-Data is stored in a range of different places, including in your personnel file, in the Charity’s CRM system and in other IT systems (including the Charity’s email system).
+Data is stored in a range of different places, including in the Charity’s CRM system, secure paper records and in other IT systems (including the Charity’s email system).

 - Why Does The Charity Process Personal Data?